Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 orange dahlias in cottage garden

-Fall perennials are perennial plants that are known for their ability to bloom and thrive during the autumn season.
-These plants add color and interest to gardens when many other plants are beginning to fade as the weather cools down.
+Fall perennials are known for their ability to bloom and thrive during autumn.
+These plants add color and interest to gardens when many other plants begin to fade as the weather cools down.

 Autumn perennial plants come in a variety of colors, shapes, and sizes, and they are an excellent choice for gardeners looking to extend the beauty of their gardens into the later part of the year.